 There may be times when knowing whom to contact and with what information could be a security risk.
 Plan for this possible scenario when crafting your communication plan.
 We recommend crafting a flowchart that shows how to share sensitive information.

 If your CTO knows from the project management communication plan that he will receive a Slack with a link to the meeting minutes after every weekly check-in, he won’t be checking his email or walking over to your desk for an update.
-Instead of your team members working in sad silos, they’ll feel more motivated because they’ll know they’re not alone on the project and that things are getting done.
+Instead of your team members working with silo mentality, they’ll feel more motivated because they’ll know they’re not alone on the project and that things are getting done.

 Furthermore, it’s encouraging to receive regular communication with updates: It drives the momentum of the project and keeps the hard deadline at the forefront of your team’s minds.

 While a communication plan is vital to the success of your project, don’t get caught up in the necessity of communicating every detail along the way.
-There’s a big difference between clarity and minutiae.
-If you communicate too much, too often, your communication is just going to get ignored.
+If you communicate too much or too often, your communication is just going to get ignored.